Maria Kronfeldner

 Office Hours:

-Maria Kronfeldner works in the philosophy of the sciences, integrating it with other approaches in science studies and social philosophy.
+Maria Kronfeldner works in philosophical anthropology, the philosophy of the sciences (life sciences, social sciences, humanities) and metaphysics (related to these sciences), integrating these three fields with approaches in epistemology, science studies, and social philosophy.
 She is Professor at CEU since 2014.
 From 2010-2014 she was Junior Professor at Bielefeld University.
-Earlier she held several fellowships, among them at the Max Planck Institute for History of Science in Berlin; at the Fishbein Center for History of Science and Medicine of the University of Chicago; at the Center for Philosophy of Science, University of Pittsburgh; and at the Sydney Centre for the Foundations of Science of the University of Sydney.
+Earlier she held several fellowships, among them at the Max Planck Institute for History of Science in Berlin, at the Fishbein Center for History of Science and Medicine of the University of Chicago, at the Center for Philosophy of Science at University of Pittsburgh, and at the Sydney Centre for the Foundations of Science at the University of Sydney.
 She earned her PhD at the University of Regensburg in 2006.
+For her early work on creativity, she has been awarded the Karl Popper Essay Prize of the British Society for the Philosophy of Science and The Philosophical Quarterly International Essay Prize.
+She is currently working mainly on human life (human nature, human kinds) and the negations of it (dehumanization, inhumanity).

-Research keywords (more contemporary ones mentioned first): complicity in sciences, science and society, science and values, scientific responsibility, academic freedom/scientific freedom, dehumanization, humanity, human nature, essentialism, diversity, causation, explanation, complexity, integration, unity and pluralism of scientific perspectives, nature-nurture discussions, genetic causation, genetic determinism, cultural inheritance, cultural evolution, culture, creativity, evolutionary thinking more generally.
+Research keywords (more contemporary ones mentioned first): Inhumanity, dehumanization, humanity, human nature, human kinds, crisis of knowledge about the human, complicity in sciences, science and society, science and values, scientific responsibility, academic freedom/scientific freedom, essentialism, causation, explanation, classification, nature-nurture discussions, genetic causation, genetic determinism, cultural inheritance, cultural evolution, culture, creativity, evolutionary thinking more generally.

 Profile: During her graduate time, she focused on philosophy of mind, pragmatism, and environmental ethics.
-Combining her interest in philosophy of mind with her artistic activities (theatre, video, photography), she started research on philosophy of creativity.
-Since novelty is not only occurring in human minds, but also in nature, her research on the concept of creativity led her to the history and philosophy of the life sciences (HPLS).
-She has analysed Darwinian approaches to creativity and cultural evolution as well as the history of the concept of culture and cultural inheritance, and studied how to think about genetic determinism and how nature and nurture interact.
+Combining her interest in philosophy of mind with her artistic activities (theatre, video, photography, wood works, fabric works), she started research on philosophy of creativity.
+Since novelty is not only occurring in human minds, but also in nature, her research on the concept of creativity led her to the history and philosophy of the life sciences.
+She has analysed Darwinian approaches to creativity and cultural evolution as well as the history of the concept of culture and cultural inheritance, and studied how to rebut genetic determinism as well as how nature and nurture interact.
 She worked on the concept of human nature between science, philosophy and politics.
 Her book What's Left of Human Nature: A Post-essentialist, Pluralist and Interactive Account of a Contested Concept (2018, MIT Press) brings together several branches of her research, such as essentialism, causation, explanation, normalcy, reductionism, complexity, integration and unity of sciences, as well as science and values.
-A new project has recently been launched under the label The Epistemology of the In/Human, funded by CEU's Research Excellence Scheme.
+The research on the book led to a new long-term project under the label The Epistemology of the In/Human, initially funded by CEU's Research Excellence Scheme.
 The project is a continuation of the project "Topics in the Human and Social Sciences" (ToPHSS), funded by the CEU Humanities initiative.
 The 2021 Routledge Handbook of Dehumanization is part of that project.
-The next stage of that project will focus on Complicity in Sciences.
+As a key researcher of the Excellence Cluster Project Knowledge in Crisis, Kronfeldner contributes work on the crisis of knowledge about the human.

-In the past, she co-organized the APSE-CEU-IVC lecture series (till Jan 2023), served as an advisory board member of the OSUN-funded Global Observatory on Academic Freedom (2021-2022), as steering committee member of the European Philosophy of Science Association (EPSA, 2017-2021), a council member of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB, 2013-17), and initiated and directed the German Network for Philosophy of the Life Sciences from 2011-2014.
+In the past, Kronfeldner was a member of the research network of the OSUN-funded Global Observatory on Academic Freedom (2022-), co-organized the APSE-CEU-IVC lecture series (till Jan 2023), served as an advisory board member of the OSUN-funded Global Observatory on Academic Freedom (2021-2022), as steering committee member of the European Philosophy of Science Association (EPSA, 2017-2021), a council member of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB, 2013-17), and initiated and directed the German Network for Philosophy of the Life Sciences from 2011-2014.
 She has also served in recent years on a variety of program committees for international conferences.
+From 2020-2024, she was MA Program Director in the Philosophy Department, and from 2022-2024, she was chair of CEU's Equal Opportunity Committee, from 2024 onwards continuing as a member of it, focusing on economic inequality and education.

-Latest Book: "The Routledge Handbook of Dehumanization" (2021), featuring articles from leading experts on dehumanization, from a diversity of social science and humanities disciplines.
+Latest book: "The Routledge Handbook of Dehumanization" (2021), featuring articles from leading experts on dehumanization, from a diversity of social science and humanities disciplines.
+See

-Latest monograph: "What's Left of Human Nature: A post-essentialist, pluralist and interactive account of a contested concept" (2018) available from MIT Press.
+Latest monograph: "What's Left of Human Nature: A post-essentialist, pluralist and interactive account of a contested concept" (2018, MIT Press).
 See:

 Selected recent papers, talks, media appearance and other news (for older news from AY 2015-16, 2016-17, and 2017-18 scroll down to File attachements and see the Archive):